glhuilli/glhuilli.github.io/_posts/2019-11-16-limbic-package.markdown

 python -m spacy download en_core_web_sm
 ```

-When I finish uploading the package to pypi I'll update this section accordingly,

 ## Importing a lexicon-based emotion classifier

 The only thing you need to create a new lexicon-based emotion classifier is, of course, the lexicon.
 However, in case you are dealing with a specific context, it's possible to use a terms mapping dictionary,  which will automatically replace terms on the input you want to process.